mnentwig/aCCb/readme.md

 # aCppCookbook
 ## Motivation
-I like modern (STL) C++ but don't use it frequently enough to remember everything.
+Collection of reusable code snippets to reduce the amount of my future quick-and-dirty perl/Octave/ I like modern (STL) C++ but don't use it frequently enough to remember everything.

 Looking the same things up again and again on Stackexchange gets tiresome, so I decided to collect the "basic building blocks" for copy-and-paste reuse.
 This selection is completely arbitrary, with no claims to completeness.